Circular EconomyRichmond's vision for Circular Economy

-The City of Richmond has demonstrated leadership in environmental sustainability by developing innovative policies, programs, and services shaped by community and stakeholder participation.
-This has resulted in increased use of environmentally sound products and services by the City.
-Richmond is further build on this with the goal of creating a road map to realizing a true circular economy.
+The City of Richmond has demonstrated leadership in environmental sustainability by developing innovative policies, programs and services shaped by community and stakeholder participation.
+A new strategy has been developed to guide the City in achieving a 100% circular economy by 2050.

 The City of Richmond’s vision for circular economy is to maximize the value of resources, by design, through responsible consumption, minimizing waste and reimagining how resources flow in a sustainable, equitable, low-carbon economy.

 The Circular Economy emerges as a counterpoint to the linear model.
 This new model combines economic growth with a development cycle that preserves and enhances natural capital, optimizes resource production and minimizes risk through the management of limited resources and renewable loops.
 Additionally, it enables companies to reduce production costs and losses, generate new sources of revenue and reduce their dependence on natural raw materials.

 Current linear economy is outdated & unsustainable

 In nature, there are no waste or landfills; all materials and elements fulfill a function continuously in the ecosystems and are reused in different ways.
 The ‘take-make-use-dispose’ model strongly challenges the life cycle of nature and conflicts with sustainable development.

 Why do we need to move to a Circular Economy?